More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Rectangular Form (a + bi)

-The rectangular (or Cartesian) form expresses a complex number as a sum of its real and imaginary parts: z = a + bi, where a is the real part and b is the imaginary part.
+The rectangular (or Cartesian) form writes a complex number as a sum of its real and imaginary parts: z = a + bi.
+This is the natural form for addition and subtraction, where you simply combine real parts with real parts and imaginary parts with imaginary parts.

 Example: 3 + 4i has real part 3 and imaginary part 4